 Newly diagnosed patients and their families can feel overwhelmed and discouraged but we provide top-notch medical care, personalized education and the hope of a good quality of life.

 Dr. Joshua Smith is a specialist in pediatric endocrinology and is specifically trained to treat endocrine system diseases like type 1 diabetes.

-Our education department is comprised of licensed and registered dieticians and certified diabetes educators who work with patients and their families to help everyone adjust to life with diabetes.
+Our education department is comprised of licensed and registered dieticians and certified diabetes care and education specialists who work with patients and their families to help everyone adjust to life with diabetes.
 Many of our team have diabetes so we understand the common struggles from first-hand experience.